 Lake Health/Weeds

-August 2024 -
+August 2024

 Lake weed removal by Premier Weed Removal.

-Weed Removal Project
+2024 Weed Removal Project

 Discover the transformation brought by the Twin Lake Weed Removal Project.
 Witness the beauty of our community with stunning before and after photos showcasing the remarkable changes.
 Scroll through the gallery and be amazed by the results.

-2024 Plant Mgmt Plan (In Progress)
+2025 Plant Mgmt Plan (In Progress)

-• The Association intends to apply for a grant request on behalf of Upper and Middle for Curlyleaf Pondweed treatment to the 2023 Aquatic Invasive Species Control Grant Program.
-The program which has $400,000 available for the control of 4 invasive weeds: Curlyleaf Pondweed, Eurasian Watermilfoil, Flowering Rush and Starry Stonewort.
-Grants reimburse expenses for the cost of pre-treatment surveys and the treatments on each lake.
+The only prohibited invasive plant species we currently have on any of our lakes is Curlyleaf Pondweed.
+It is a fast growing species and unlike other plants it grows better in cold water and low light than any other plant.
+It emerges in early Spring and begins to die by mid-July.
+At full size, it can reach up to 15' and create dense mats that interfere with aquatic, recreational and fishing activities.
+The treatment is broad spectrum meaning it will kill all weeds it comes into contact with.
+However, the DNR only approves the treatment of Curlyleaf is early Spring before any other weeds have emerged which means the treatment has a limited effect on native weeds which grow in June or later.
+The Association intends to apply for a grant request on behalf of Upper and Middle for Curlyleaf Pondweed treatment to the 2026 Aquatic Invasive Species Control Grant Program.
 Applications are selected by random order until all funds are spent and the award amounts are determined by DNR approved project acreage.
-The grant award is $1,500 for the first 10 acres and $150 for each acre after that up to a max of $10,000.
-Lakes that did not receive grants in 2022 or 2023 (like ours) have a higher chance of a grant in 2024.
 Applications are due in early December and grant award notification is in January.
 If we receive a grant that covers the cost of Curlyleaf, we will have to pay for treatment from Association funds and wait for reimbursement.
 However, once we are reimbursed we can use Association funds to treat native (non-invasive) weeds that emerge in June or later.

 Lake Weeds Management & Mapping